EDUMATH: Generating Standards-aligned Educational Math Word Problems: Evaluating MWPs with Students

-Through this experiment (see Appendix \ref{student_results} for full results), we found students performed similarly on human-written and LLM-generated MWPs, further suggesting EDUMATH 30B's MWPs are human quality.
+In this experiment (see Appendix \ref{student_results} for full results), students performed similarly on human-written and LLM-generated MWPs, further suggesting EDUMATH 30B's MWPs are human quality.
 Students preferred the LLM-generated MWPs over the human-written MWPs in both conditions.
-In School 2 where customization was at the individual level, every student but one preferred the LLM-generated MWPs.
+In School 2 (customization at the individual level), every student but one preferred the LLM-generated MWPs.
 Students most often reported liking the LLM-generated MWP because they liked the topic it was about.
-These results offer compelling evidence that LLMs can support elementary math education by providing customized MWPs students find exciting.
+These results offer compelling evidence that LLMs can support math education by providing customized MWPs that excite students.